willoma/calaos-ha/README.md

 - `SW` for regular switches
 - `OU` for outlets

-That way, outputs with Calaos `light` gui_type will be seen as switches.
-The prefix is removed in the items names.
+That way, Calaos output lights will be seen as switches.
+The prefix is removed in the entity and device name.
 Therefore, a Calaos light item with name "SW Door" will be seen as a switch named "Door".